bornfight/generator-degordian-phprontend/README.md

 })

 // exports of 'gsap/TweenMax.js' are loaded into every module
-// under the name TweenMax so you can use anywhere in your modules
+// under the name TweenMax so you can use TweenMax anywhere in your modules

 /* index.js */